Premature rupture of the membranes is the leaking of amniotic fluid from around the fetus before labor starts.

 Infection of the uterus can cause a fever, a heavy or foul-smelling vaginal discharge, or abdominal pain.

-If premature rupture results in premature birth, the newborn has an increased risk of the following:
+If premature rupture results in premature, the newborn has an increased risk of the following:

 When there is bleeding in the brain, the brain may not develop normally, causing problems such as cerebral palsy.